CollectionBuilder/collectionbuilder.github.io/tutorial-notes.md

 3. Clone Your New Repository
 4. Add CollectionBuilder Files
 5. Commit and Push Your Files
+6. Upload Metadata
-6. Generate Your Site
+7. Generate Your Site
-7. Edit Your Repository
+8. Edit Your Repository

 # Configuration